NDFS 450

 Learning Outcome

-Apply food chemistry principles used to control reactions in foods
+Apply food chemistry principles used to control reactions in foods.

 Title